 ** The B plot in "Run for the Money".
 A wounded Private is teased by the other men in his unit and his Sergeant for his stutter, and has been called a dummy for so long that he believes it.
 Major Winchester rips into the men who make fun of him and tells the Private that he's seen his IQ score and that he's very intelligent, but needs to believe in himself.
 He then recites a list of famous people who stuttered and sends the Private off with a copy of ''Literature/MobyDick'', saying that it's fit for a man of his intelligence.
 He then retires to his tent and listens to a recorded letter from his sister back home...who stutters.

-*** In a weird way, Charles' initial confrontation with the orphanage director was one.
+*** Charles' initial confrontation with the orphanage director also counts.
 Charles, who's usually pretty aloof, looks about two seconds from ripping the man's arm off and beating him with it-- and ''sounds'' about three seconds into the act.

 ** The B plot of "Sons and Bowlers".
-Hawkeye's father goes in for surgery Stateside, but the reason for his surgery means his survival is not guaranteed.
+Hawkeye's father goes in for surgery Stateside, but his survival is not guaranteed.
 Winchester overhears Hawkeye trying to get through to the hospital where his father is being treated on the camp phone, and proceeds to spend the night keeping vigil with him until they can get word that the elder Dr. Pierce has made it through.
-As they discuss their relationships with their fathers (a discussion in which we learn that although Charles Winchester II wanted only the best for his son, he was nevertheless a typically emotionally distant patrician patriarch), Winchester calls Pierce fortunate in that while Charles had a ''father'', Hawkeye had a ''dad''.
+As they discuss their relationships with their fathers (a discussion in which we learn that although Charles Winchester II wanted only the best for his son, he was nevertheless a typical emotionally-distant patriarch), Winchester calls Pierce fortunate in that while Charles has a ''father'', Hawkeye has a ''dad''.

 --->'''Hawkeye:''' Charles, you've never told me anything like this before.